dragonscale-ai/book-mas/docs/ch_2/sec_2-1.md

 nav_order: 1
 ---

-# How multi-agent AI transforms workflows and drives efficiency
+# How Multi-Agent AI Transforms Workflows and Drives Efficiency

 ## Introduction to Multi-Agent AI in Business Workflows